 2D Transformation in Computer Graphics Solved Examples

 Let us imagine a point P in a 2D plane.
-Assume that the current position of P is depicted by its co-ordinate (x,y).
+Assume that P’s coordinate (x,y) depicts the current position.

 Now, if we force P to move Δx distance horizontally and at the same time Δy distance vertically then the changed location of P becomes (x+Δx, y+Δy).

-In terms of object transformation, we can say that the original point object p(x,y) has been translated to becomes P'(x’,y’) and the amount of translation applied is the vector
+In terms of object transformation, we can say that the original point object p(x,y) translates to becomes P'(x’,y’) and the amount of translation apply is the vector.

 This transformation is used to rotate the objects about any point in a reference frame.
 Unlike translation, rotation brings about changes in position as well as orientation.
-The point about which the object is rotated that is called Pivot point or Rotation point.
+The point about which the object rotates, it says the Pivot point or Rotation point.

-Consider a trial case where the pivot point is the origin as shown in Fig:
+Consider a trial case where the pivot point is the origin as shown in the figure:

 Rotation about an Arbitrary Pivot Point:

 The pivot point is an arbitrary point Pp having coordinates (xp, yp).
 After rotating P(x,y) through a positive θ angle its new location is x’y'(P’).